Parents Helping Parents Navigation Menu

 Contains the following sections: General characteristics and demographics of the U.S. Latino population; identity development and acculturation; general family beliefs regarding mental health and disabilities; communication styles; strategies to increase Latino parent participation in the schools; and suggestions for cross-cultural collaboration or advocacy.

-Family Engagement with African American Families
+African American Families

 Online Publications of Undergraduate Studies, Department of Applied Psychology, New York University (2014)